MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-operational-excellence/includes/4-evolve-operations-with-observability.md

 *Contoso's challenge*

 - Azure Monitor is used to send alerts to the operations team when something goes wrong.
 However, the team currently receives too many alerts that are irrelevant, unclear, or redundant.
 This causes alert  fatigue and is affecting the team’s productivity and causing some important alerts to go unnoticed.
-- There have also been some situations of outages that could’ve been prevented or minimized if an alert is sent anticipating a failure if the team had better alerting for degradation before outages occur.
+- There have also been some situations of outages that could’ve been prevented or minimized if an alert was sent anticipating a failure.
+If the team had better alerting for degradation before outages occur, these situation's might've been avoided.
 For example, there have been  occasions in which slow-downs in the database queries processing time have resulted in outages.
 While troubleshooting the outages, the team notices that the query processing performance decreases slowly over time, getting worse and worse until it causes a full-blown outage.

 *Applying the approach and outcomes*